paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-057-national-fish-and-wildlife-foundation.md

 <a id="section-3710"></a>
 ## § 3710.
 Limitation on authority

-Nothing in this chapter authorizes the Foundation to perform any function the authority for which is provided to the National Park Foundation by subchapter II of chapter 1011 of title 54.
+Nothing in this chapter authorizes the Foundation to perform any function the exclusive authority for which is provided to the National Park Foundation by subchapter II of chapter 1011 of title 54.

 ### Statutory Notes

 #### Amendments
+2020—Pub.
+L. 116–188 inserted “exclusive” before “authority”.

 2014—Pub.
 L. 113–287 substituted “subchapter II of chapter 1011 of title 54” for “Public Law 90–209 ([16 U.S.C.
 19e](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-19e) et seq.)”.